waveform80/picamera/docs/fov.rst

 This section attempts to provide detail of what picamera is doing "under the hood" in response to various method calls.

-The Pi's camera has three ports, the still port, the video port, and the preview port.
+The MMAL layer below picamera presents the camera with three ports: the still port, the video port, and the preview port.
 The following sections describe how these ports are used by picamera and how they influence the camera's resolutions.

 The Still Port
 --------------